 Banned Books Week is sponsored by the American Booksellers Association, American Booksellers Foundation for Free Expression, American Library Association, American Society of Journalists and Authors, Association of American Publishers, National Association of College Stores, and is endorsed by the Center for the Book in the Library of Congress.

-Discover more information about Banned Books Week, including activities, events, and additional resources in “Banned Books Week: Celebrating the Freedom to Read” on ala.org.
+Discover more information about Banned Books Week, including activities, events, and additional resources in “Banned and Challenged Books” on ala.org.

 The American Library Association defines a challenge to a book as “a formal written complaint filed with a library or school requesting that materials be removed because of content or appropriateness.”
 The ALA states that hundreds of challenges are reported every year, but hundreds more go unreported.
 And the challenges are increasing daily.

 Find more lists and resources regarding banned and challenged books on the ALA website here.

 Most Frequently Challenged Authors of the 21st Century

 Please note that the most frequently challenged authors may not appear in the list of most frequently challenged books.
 For example, if every one of Judy Blume’s books was challenged–but only once–not one of her books would make the top 10 list, but she herself would make the most challenged author list.
 Five of Judy Blume’s books are on the list of The 100 Most Frequently Challenged Books of 1990 to 1999: Forever (7), Blubber (30), Deenie (42), Are You There, God?
 It’s Me, Margaret (60), and Tiger Eyes (89).